tomerbar44/Arduino-projects/README.md

-# Arduino-project
+# Short-Brief
-As a volunteer in Hakathun at the TOM (https://tomglobal.org/):

-Developing a system for disabled car that prevents parking blocking by another vehicle (together with a team of five designers and programmers).
+A system for disabled car that prevents parking blocking by another vehicle (together with a team of five designers and programmers).
-Tools and Technology: Arduino, C Language, Ultrasonic Sensor, 3D Printers
+Tools and Technology: Arduino, C Language, Ultrasonic Sensor, 3D Printers.